8/14/2024

 speaker

-Yeah, I think what we've seen more recently and most recent order versus last year is we've actually seen a bit of a reduction in our operating expenses because we went through a period of implementation of the ERP solution as well as our master control on the EQMAS side that we're not incurring those consulting fees this year.
-So we are being more efficient with our operating expenses and I think in general, I wouldn't expect the level of operating expenses to grow, hopefully not at the same pace that our top line's growing and it hasn't been.
+I think what we've seen more recently and most recent quarter versus last year is we've actually seen a bit of a reduction in our operating expenses because we went through a period of implementation of the ERP solution as well as our master control on the EQMS side that we're not incurring those consulting fees this year.
+So we are being more efficient with our operating expenses.
+And I think in general, I wouldn't expect the level of operating expenses to grow, hopefully not at the same pace that our top lines are going, and it hasn't been.
 And I wouldn't expect to see that as we go forward either.

 speaker